 Have you ever wondered how to stop bullying in schools from affecting your child?
-Kids of all ages can be mean and bullying in schools happens more than teachers, parents or administrators can even imagine.
+Kids of all ages can be mean.
+Bullying in schools happens more than teachers, parents or administrators can even imagine.
 Teachers have their hands full trying to instill order in their classroom.
 If they have a line of 30 kids to walk down the hall, they may only see what the first 10 are actually doing.
 That shy kid at the very END of the line?
 He may very well be getting bullied and no one even notices.
-If you have a kid on social media please be aware that cyber bullying runs rampant amongst tweens and teens on social networking sites.
+Do you have a kid on social media?
+Cyber bullying runs rampant among tweens and teens on social networking sites.

 How to Stop Bullying in Schools: Tips for Parents

 Open lines of communication are vitally important to ensure that you are aware of any incidents of bullying that may be occurring.
-Ask them about their day, who they sat with at lunch, what they did at recess, etc. Ask open ended questions that need more than a 'yeah' or 'fine' to answer.
+Ask them about their day, who they sat with at lunch, what they did at recess, etc. Ask open-ended questions that need more than a 'yeah' or 'fine' to answer.
 Keep in mind that even if THEY aren't the ones getting bullied, they may have seen an incident occur with another child that should be reported.

 There are a lot of great websites for both parents AND adults to help kids understand bullying and how to prevent it.
 Check out StopBullying.Gov and GreatSchools.Org for information on signs to look for if your child is being bullied.
 Buy a few books on bullying for both you AND your kids.

 Please share your own tips on how to stop bullying in schools!